 A gubernatorial pardon is an honor that may be granted to people who have demonstrated exemplary behavior following their conviction.
 A pardon will not be granted unless it has been earned.
 Obtaining a pardon is a distinct achievement based upon proof of a productive and law-abiding life following conviction.
 Historically, governors have granted very few pardons.

 Office of the Governor, How to Apply for a Pardon, available at http://gov.ca.gov/docs/How_To_Apply_for_a_Pardon.pdf (revised Sept.
 5, 2013).

 Absent extraordinary and compelling circumstances, an application will not be considered unless the applicant has been discharged from probation or parole for at least 10 years without further criminal activity during that period.
-Federal offenders and persons convicted under the laws of a state other than California are ineligible for a gubernatorial pardon, and may regain their civil rights (other than the right to vote) only through a pardon or similar action in the jurisdiction of their conviction.
+People with federal offenses or convicted under the laws of a state other than California are ineligible for a gubernatorial pardon, and may regain their civil rights (other than the right to vote) only through a pardon or similar action in the jurisdiction of their conviction.

 There are two procedural routes to pardon.
 For those who reside in the state, the pardon process ordinarily starts with an application for a Certificate of Rehabilitation in the county of residence.
-Convicted persons who reside outside the state, or who are otherwise ineligible for a COR (e.g. misdemeanants, certain sex offenders) may apply directly to the governor.
+Convicted persons who reside outside the state, or who are otherwise ineligible for a COR (e.g. misdemeanants, certain people subject to sex offender registration requirements) may apply directly to the governor.
 See How to Apply for a Pardon, supra.

 Certificate of Rehabilitation